-A customer might not always be right, but he or she will always be a customer or potential customer if the restaurant staff handles complaints sensibly.
+A customer might not always be right, but they will always be a customer or potential customer if the restaurant staff handles complaints sensibly.

 Another area in restaurants that generates problems and liability expenses is when people get injured on the premises.
-Restaurants handle customer complaints, lost items and injuries, so creating a comprehensive customer service strategy and procedure for handling accidents and emergencies is critical for the sustainability of your business.
+Restaurants need to handle customer complaints, lost items, and injuries.
+So creating a comprehensive customer service strategy and procedure for handling accidents and emergencies is critical for the sustainability of your business.

 Dealing with Complaints